alexanderbilliet/mysql-final-project/readme.md

 The theme chosen to develop the database is to simulate an e-commerce company dedicated to the purchase of books from publishers/companies and their subsequent resale, through its website, to end consumers or other reseller companies.

-The list of products that this company is dedicated to commercialize (books) was taken from the database of the top 50 bestselling books by Amazon from 2009 to 2019: ["Amazon Top 50 Bestselling Books 2009 - 2019"](https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019).
+The list of products that this company is dedicated to commercialize (books) was taken from the database of the top 50 bestselling books by Amazon from 2009 to 2019: [Amazon Top 50 Bestselling Books 2009 - 2019](https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019).

 This database has approximately 500 records where there is information about the book, author, user rating, number of reviews, price, year, genre, etc.

 ![Bestselling books amazon](./img/Picture1.png)

-Based on this information, [examples] (https://fabric.inc/blog/ecommerce-database-design-example/) of [e-commerce business](http://www.webassist.com/tutorials/Free-eCommerce-MySQL-Database) model [databases](https://github.com/runninguru/MySQL-eCommerce) were reviewed to get an idea of what the most important entities should be when designing a database of this type.
+Based on this information, [examples](https://fabric.inc/blog/ecommerce-database-design-example/) of [e-commerce business](http://www.webassist.com/tutorials/Free-eCommerce-MySQL-Database) model [databases](https://github.com/runninguru/MySQL-eCommerce) were reviewed to get an idea of what the most important entities should be when designing a database of this type.

 Based on these examples, it was concluded that, in order to correctly capture the business flow of an e-commerce firm, it was necessary to formulate entities such as: customers or users, orders, suppliers, payment methods, discounts, etc.